 11. Loss of skills:

-Skills and capability to work are lost by individuals during unemployment period.
+Skills and capability to work are lost by individuals during the unemployment period.
 The prolonged period a person is unemployed, the more the industries have to train them in order to make them work.

 Ways to Solve Unemployment Problem:

 Unemployment can be solved if planned properly by the nation from the start.
-There are a number of ways by which natural rate of unemployment can be solved.
+There are a number of ways by which the natural rate of unemployment can be solved.

 Some possible ways by which the government and the people can work together to solve long term unemployment are

 • Ensuring political stability